Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 ## Step 3 - Install PHP

 __1.__ __Install php__
-Apache is installed to serve the content and MySQL is installed to store and manage data.
+Apache is installed to serve the content while MySQL is installed to store and manage data.
 PHP is the component of the set up that processes code to display dynamic content to the end user.

 The following were installed:
 - php package
 - php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
 - libapache2-mod-php, to enable Apache to handle PHP files.

 ```
 sudo apt install php libapache2-mod-php php-mysql
 ```